 To determine the effects of fire frequency on both baseflow and stormflow concentrations of nitrogen and phosphorus.

-Frequency of Sampling: Base flow samples are collected 3 times per week in mornings.
+Frequency of Sampling: If stream locations other than Edler Spring and hiking trail have flowing water, base flow samples are collected 3 times per week in the mornings.
+Edler Spring and hiking trail are sampled once per week when other sites are dry or have standing water.
 If the base flow collection time corresponds to a storm flow event, they are classified as such.

-Variable Measured: NO3 -N + NO2 -N, NH4 -N, total-N, SRP (or soluble reactive phosphate), total-P, and dissolved organic carbon.
+Variable Measured: NO3 -N, + NO2 -N, NH4 -N, total nitrogen (TN), soluble reactive phosphate (SRP), total phosphorus (TP), and dissolved organic carbon (DOC).

 For additional metadata information see: http://lter.konza.ksu.edu/sites/default/files/DC.pdf